 his mainboard represents the highest level of technology available in PC Mainboards today.
-Designed as a flexible, high-performance and cost-effective solution for System Integrators, this mainboard provides the All-in-one and power to meet the requirements of the most advanced operating systems and software applications.
+Designed as a flexible, high-performance and costeffective solution for System Integrators and End Users alike, this mainboard provides the power and expandability to meet the requirements of the most advanced operating systems and software applications.

-This mainboard is a high performance Celeron[TM] and FC-PGA Pentium III based (FSB 100/133MHz) system board that utilizes the VIA Pro-Media chipset on Flex-ATX Platform, providing next generation features and great graphics performance at a lower cost.
+This mainboard is a high performance Pentium based (FSB 100/133MHz) system board that utilizes the VIA Apollo Pro133A chipset on micro-ATX Platform, providing next generation features and great graphics performance at a lower cost.

 Advanced hardware designs include ACPI's Suspend to RAM for the implementation of Instantly Available PCs.
-Also, by incorporating AMR, 2X AGP, AC97, Super I/O, Ultra DMA/66 Bus Mastering IDE and Universal Serial Bus (USB) onto the mainboard, optimum system performance is assured and system design and implementation is simplified.
+Also, by incorporating AMR, 2X/4X AGP, AC97, Super I/O, Ultra DMA/66 Bus Mastering IDE and Universal Serial Bus (USB) onto the mainboard, optimum system performance is assured and system design and implementation is simplified.